Amalcxc/Project-2-Building-with-Responsive-Design/README.md

 # Project 2 Microverse

 > Project 2: Building with responsive design.
-  This is a clone of the New York Times.
-In this project i used flexbox, float and grid for positioning elements.
+  This is a clone of the TheNextWeb archived by Perma.cc.
+In this project we used flexbox, float and grid for positioning elements and build with responsive design.

 ![screenshot](./images/app.screenshot.png)